How to Back Up and Restore Kubernetes Clusters

 Backup details

 In short, during the backup process, you can either back up the entire namespace or choose what components you need to back up.
-Furthermore, using backup policies, you can set hourly, daily, weekly, or even custom schedules based on your requirements.
+Furthermore, you can set hourly, daily, weekly, or custom schedules based on your requirements using backup policies.

-A backup is useless if it cannot be trusted; therefore, it’s best practice to frequently validate backups by restoring them in a separate environment to check data integrity.
-That’s precisely what you will do next, during the restore process.
+Cluster backup tools are useless if they cannot be trusted; therefore, it's best practice to frequently validate backups by restoring them in a separate environment to check Kubernetes data protection integrity.
+That's precisely what you will do next during the restore process.

 Let's check that the restore process is working as expected.
 To do this, you could take advantage of the post that was previously created or modify it again if you wish: